 Make an Ordinary Spot Romantic

 “Choose a location that is either already meaningful to both of you, or choose an exotic or cool location that will then hold significance after the proposal!
-Maybe you have a favorite hike, favorite beach spot, or favorite city park,” Gosselin suggests.
+Maybe you have a favorite hike, favorite beach spot, or favorite city park,” suggests Kristen Gosselin, owner and creative director of KG Events & Design.
 “Choosing something that already holds significance to the two of you will only make the proposal more meaningful!
 Alternatively, choosing a spot that you've never been to but know your fiancé would love will then always be remembered as the proposal spot and will hold significance from that day forward.”